 Design History Society towards organization of the symposium ‘Histories of National and International Exhibitions and World’s Fairs’, Victoria & Albert Museum (2005).

 Teaching, supervising and examining

 Harriet teaches across all levels of the BA (Hons) History of Art and Design programme, as well as Cultural and Critical studies to BA (Hons) Graphic Design, BA (Hons) Illustration, BA (Hons) 3D Design and Craft and BA (Hons) Fashion & Textiles.
 Previously she taught Cultural Studies at Central St Martins, University of the Arts London.
-Harriet is Admissions Tutor for the History of Art and Design Programme.
-She is a registered PhD supervisor and was examiner of a PhD at University of Antwerp (2016) and is currently external examiner of the Graduate Certificate and Certificate of Higher Education in History of Art at Birkbeck, University of London for 2016 to 2019.
+Harriet is Admissions Tutor for the BA (Hons) History of Art and Design Programme at University of Brighton.
+She is a registered PhD supervisor, was examiner of a PhD at University of Antwerp (2016) and is currently external examiner of the Graduate Certificate and Certificate of Higher Education in History of Art at Birkbeck, University of London for 2016 to 2019.